TakutoYoshikai/onmem/README.md

 # onmem
-onmem is an online tmp directory.
+onmem is an network tmp directory.

 ### Requirements
 * Ubuntu 20.10